risk-first/website/docs/risks/Internal-Model-Risk/Metrics.md

  - User satisfaction and SLOC might both be down to the calibre of the developers.
  - Response time and revenue might both be down to clever team planning.

 Metrics are seductive because they simplify reality and are easily communicated.
-But they _inherently_ contain [Map and Territory Risk](/tags/Map-And-Territory-Risk): by relying _only_ on the metrics, you're not really _seeing_ the reality.
+But they _inherently_ contain [Internal Model Risk](/tags/Internal-Model-Risk): by relying _only_ on the metrics, you're not really _seeing_ the reality.

 The devil is in the detail.

-### Reality Evolves
+### 2. Metrics Become Out-Dated

-In the same way that [markets evolve to demand more features](/tags/Red-Queen-Risk), our behaviour evolves to incorporate new ideas.
+Just as market needs evolve over time, our behaviour evolves to incorporate new ideas.
 The more popular an idea is, the more people will modify their behaviour as a result of it, and the more the world will change.

 In the case of metrics this is where they start being used for more than just indicators but as measures of performance or targets: